Last Updated on December 5, 2022

 Hard water buildup may even lead to breakage and hairfall issues in long run.
-It makes it difficult for shampoos to lather and leaves your hair all tangled and dry.
+It also makes it difficult for natural shampoos to lather and leaves your hair all tangled and dry.

 If you are suffering from the issues above, you need to consider clarifying your hair regularly.
-And I will guide through the process of removing the buildup below.
+It’s easy and I will guide you through the process of removing the buildup below.

-To remove silicones, you need a sulfate based clarifying shampoo.
-Hence, when switching to natural haircare regime, it is advised to clarify your hair first to remove all the silicone buildup that natural shampoos cannot remove.
+A sulfate-based clarifying shampoo is your best friend as it removes all kinds of buildup including silicone.
+Hence, when switching to natural hair care regime, it is advised to clarify your hair first to remove all the silicone buildup in hair that natural shampoos cannot remove.

-You can use Apple cider vinegar (ACV) or lemon juice rinses to remove some amount of hard water minerals from your hair.
+You can use Apple cider vinegar (ACV) or lemon juice rinses to remove some amount of hard water mineral buildup from your hair.
 But